smtareqaziz007/RailBot/Readme.md

    Python - https://www.python.org/downloads
    VS code - https://code.visualstudio.com/download

 2. Download Chromedriver according to chrome browser version.
+Add chromedriver path to $PATH environment variable.
+Also you can add the chromedriver path in step 7.
    To check chrome version type chrome://version this in your browser.
    Chromedriver - https://chromedriver.storage.googleapis.com/index.html